 She turned to the woman and bowed, “That should be starting soon so I’d best be going then!
 Let’s go, Ray!”

 As she began to walk away, Ray followed her, trailing behind without saying a word.
 Behind them, the old lady began to whisper to another man.
-Ray looked back towards them.
+Ray looked back toward them.

 “Poor dear… she really doesn’t know much more than misfortune…” the old lady sighed.